roverxio/toadplatform/sync-pipelines-rust/README.md

 3. It goes on to push the transactions to the `user_transactions` table.
 It also updates the respective file with the latest block number

 ## Formatting
-This code is formatted using `rustfmt` formatter
+This code is formatted using `rustfmt` formatted